adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Processing the Madness
 When you take the time to process your feelings, once per session you may heal 1 Shock.
 If someone else is
-there with you, and they have a String on you, they bring their own feelings to bear in a moment of shared vulnerability.
-They roll+Hot.
+there with you, and they have a String on you, they can bring their own feeling to bear in a moment of shared vulnerability.
+If you choose to accept their help they roll+Hot.
 • On a 10+ you heal an additional Shock and ???
 • On a 7-9, you heal an additional Shock
 • On a 6, it all goes wrong.
 Gain a Shock.
+If you reject them
 ```

 I also think we want a way for the players to be able to leverage their level of Shock.
 Something like the Vent Pressure move from Can't Lose.